mcleanse13/MIT-PE_Applied-Data-Science-Certificate-Program/Capstone-Project---Music-Recommendation-System/README.md

-Project Overview: Music Recommendation System Using Collaborative Filtering & Clustering (Million Song Dataset)
+Capstone Project: Music Recommendation System Using Collaborative Filtering & Clustering (Million Song Dataset)

 This capstone project focuses on developing a Music Recommendation System designed to predict and suggest the top 10 songs a user is most likely to listen to.
 Using the Taste Profile Subset of the Million Song Dataset, the project simulates a real-world, end-to-end data science workflow, beginning with exploratory data analysis and progressing through model selection, evaluation, optimization, and business-oriented communication.
 The goal was not only to build an effective recommendation engine, but also to understand the trade-offs, assumptions, and constraints involved when designing solutions for large-scale consumer platforms like Spotify.